-Another good trailhead you can use is the Navajo Lake trailhead which is lower at 9,340 feet but avoids the up and down of the Rock of Ages saddle.
+Another good starting point is the Navajo Lake Trailhead which is lower at 9,340 feet but avoids the up and down of the Rock of Ages saddle.
 From Lizard Head Pass n CO 145, continue south for 5.4 miles and turn right (west) onto Dunton Road (FS 535).
 Measure from this point.
 Begin climbing up through two long switchbacks and stay straight at mile 4.2 and descend slightly to the West Dolores River.
-The road makes a very hard left turn to the south at mile 7.2 and you reach the well marked trailhead at mile 7.3 with ample parking.
+The road makes a very hard left turn to the south at mile 7.2 and you reach the well-marked trailhead at mile 7.3 with ample parking.
 This road is good for passenger cars.

 RT Distance from TH - 8 miles

 RT Elevation Gain from TH - 3,000 feet